isomerpages/pa-cdcvouchers-v2/index.md

       alt: Image alt text
       image: /images/CDCV2023/PA-CDC-2023-Hero-Image.png
   - infobar:
+      title: How to Donate Your CDC Vouchers 2023
+      id: infobar
+      description: From 1 December 2023 to 31 January 2024, Singaporean households can
+        donate their CDC Vouchers 2023.
+      button: Learn more
+      url: /donate/
+  - infobar:
       title: Residents
       description: Check out the Frequently Asked Questions.
       button: Read our FAQ for Residents